MudassirS0hail/LawyerUp/README.md

 # LawyerUp

-an application me and Ahmad(my fyp partner at uni) are designing for out final year project.
+a flutter application me and Ahmad(my fyp partner at uni) are designing for our final year project.